18 Top-Rated Places to Visit in Europe in Summer

 Aerial view of Budapest

-For those who are budget-minded and curious about history, Budapest is one of the best European cities to visit.
+If you are budget-minded and curious about history, Budapest is sure to delight you.
 It's easy enough to fly into or access by train, and you will feel as if you stepped back in time as you wander through the Gothic, cobblestone streets.

 When you're touring through town, it's recommended to explore both districts – Buda and Pest (get it?) – which are separated by the notable Chain Bridge.

-For those who want to see the view from the top, you can take a cable car or the Budapest Eye, a Ferris wheel-like attraction, which is popular with tourists.
-If you are intrigued to learn more of the city's history, don't miss out on the Jewish or Budapest History Museum.
+For fabulous views, take a cable car or the Budapest Eye, a Ferris wheel-like attraction, which is popular with tourists.
+To learn more about the city's history, head to the Hungarian Jewish Museum or the Budapest History Museum.

 Blue Mosque in Istanbul